asimwe1/rust_chatapp/site/guide/6-state.md

   specific and not built into Rocket.
 It also uses [Diesel]'s query-building syntax.
 Rocket does not provide an ORM.
 It is up to you to decide how to model your application's data.

+! note

+  The database engines supported by `#[database]` are *synchronous*.
+Normally, using such a database would block the thread of execution.
+To prevent this, the `run()` function automatically uses a thread pool so that database access does not interfere with other in-flight requests.
+See [Cooperative Multitasking](../overview/#cooperative-multitasking) for more information on why this is necessary.

 If your application uses features of a database engine that are not available by default, for example support for `chrono` or `uuid`, you may enable those